wenhuanghuang/ML_Algorithms/NeuralNetworks/README.md

 ## Implementation of Neural Nets with Python

-The task is to classify hand-written digits from 0 to 9(MNIST DATASET) More info can be found in http://yann.lecun.com/exdb/mnist/
+The task is to classify hand-written digits from 0 to 9(MNIST database) More info can be found in http://yann.lecun.com/exdb/mnist/

 Multi-layer perceptron(MLP) architecture: